 To protect yourself against reorg attacks, you can wait for a number of blocks before recognizing a transfer.
 As more blocks are processed after a given block, the difficulty with which that block may be invalidated increases.
 Therefore, by choosing how many blocks to wait before recognizing a transfer, a receiver is able to balance speed (waiting very few blocks in order to process the transfer quickly while taking on risk of losing money due to a reorg) and security (waiting more blocks to minimize the risk of a reorg at the cost of slower transfer processing).

 The number of blocks you wait before considering a transfer valid is called the "confirmation number", which is typically different for different chains.
-Circle's APIs use sensible confirmation numbers for each supported chain.
+Circle's APIs use the following confirmation numbers for each supported chain.

-running status and it will not credit the balance of the associated hosted wallet with the transfer amount until 30 confirmations are reached.
+running status and it will not credit the balance of the associated hosted wallet with the transfer amount until the required number of confirmations has been reached.

 At that point the transfer status will change to